Brimstone Angels

 Brimstone Angels is a fantasy novel by Erin M. Evans based on the Dungeons & Dragons role-playing game, set largely in the city of Neverwinter within the world of the Forgotten Realms.

 Plot summary

-The tiefling sisters Farideh and Havilar were abandoned by their mother at birth and have been raised by their adoptive father Mehen in an isolated village.
+Farideh and Havilar are tiefling sisters whose mother abandoned at birth and have been raised by their adoptive father Mehen in an isolated village.
 Farideh makes a pact with the devil Lorcan that gives her special powers.
-Mehen and the two sisters subsequently move to the city of Neverwinter to work as bounty hunters.
+Mehen and the two sisters subsequently move to Neverwinter to work as bounty hunters based out of that city.
 There they find themselves pawns in a far-reaching supernatural plot.

 Publication history

 Brimstone Angels, written by Erin M. Evans, with cover art by Kekai Kotaki, was published by Wizards of the Coast in November 2011 (ISBN 978-0-7869-5846-7) as a 339-page paperback.
 It is the first novel in the six-part "Brimstone Angels Saga" series: